MicrosoftDocs/defender-docs/defender-office-365/email-authentication-dkim-configure.md

 DomainKeys Identified Mail (DKIM) is a method of [email authentication](email-authentication-about.md) that helps validate mail sent from your Microsoft 365 organization to prevent spoofed senders that are used in business email compromise (BEC), ransomware, and other phishing attacks.

-The primary purpose of DKIM is to verify that a message hasn't been altered in transit.
+The primary purpose of DKIM is to verify that a message wasn't altered in transit.
 Specifically:

 1. One or more private keys are generated for a domain and are used by the source email system to digitally sign important parts of outbound messages.
 These message parts include:
    - From, To, Subject, MIME-Version, Content-Type, Date, and other message header fields (depending on the source email system).